Ho-Ro/adf4351/README.md

    $ sudo apt install cycfx2prog
    ```

-2. Load the firware on to the Cypress FX2 with the following command:
+2. Load the firware file `fx2adf435xfw.ihx` to the Cypress FX2 RAM with the following command:
    ```
    $ ./adf435xinit
    ```
-   The device will no renumerate as with the VID/PID `0456:b40d`, as an Analog
+   The device will now renumerate as an Analog Devices card with the VID/PID '0456:b40d'.
-   Devices board.
+   The upload must be performed each time the module is connected to the PC.

+3. You can also store the firmware file `fx2adf435xfw.iic` permanently in the *large* 16K EEPROM
+   of the FX2 board, e.g. with the program [cyusb_linux](https://github.com/Ho-Ro/cyusb_linux).
+   The unit registers on the USB as an Analog Devices card with the VID/PID '0456:b40d'.

 stm32adf435xfw
 --------------